Supervision of remuneration practices and policies

 In principle, the variable remuneration cannot exceed the value of the fixed component of the remuneration for each staff member.

 However, institutions may approve a higher maximum level, up to twice the amount of the fixed component for each staff member.
-For this purpose:
+For that purpose:

-- The institution must inform Banco de Portugal, without delay, of the shareholders’ proposal, indicating the proposed higher maximum ratio and the reasons therefore, and must be able to demonstrate that the proposed higher ratio does not conflict with the institution’s legal obligations, having regard in particular to the institution’s own fund obligations;
+Within five working days of notification of the general meeting, the institution must inform the Banco de Portugal of the shareholders’ proposal, indicating the proposed higher maximum ratio and the reasons therefore, and must be able to demonstrate that the proposed higher ratio does not conflict with the institution’s legal obligations, having regard in particular to the institution’s own fund obligations;

-- The institution must inform Banco de Portugal, without delay, of the decisions taken.
+Within five working days following the general meeting, the institution must inform the Banco de Portugal of the decisions taken.

 Staff who are directly affected by the higher maximum levels of the variable remuneration are not allowed to exercise, directly or indirectly, any voting rights they may have as shareholders.

-When defining the ratio between fixed and variable total remuneration, institutions may apply a discount rate to a maximum of a quarter of the variable component of the remuneration, insofar as it is paid in instruments deferred for a period of five years or more.
+When setting the ratio between the fixed and the variable components of total remuneration, institutions may apply a discount rate to a maximum of 25% of the variable component of the remuneration, insofar as it is paid in instruments deferred for a period of no less than five years.
 The discount rate must be calculated according to the Guidelines of the European Banking Authority (EBA/GL/2014/01).

 In view of the sound and prudent management of the institution, the performance measurement of the members of the management and supervisory bodies and other staff should: